 LMG Cancer and Infusion Center puts patient convenience and comfort first.
-We handle all patient needs, appointments, testing and treatment, in our Leesburg office, as allowable by your insurance coverage.
+We handle all patient needs, appointments, testing, and treatment, in our Leesburg office, as allowable by your insurance coverage.
 The convenience of coordinated care and integrated services allows you to focus on your health instead of multiple appointments and hassles.
-Our office even coordinates your medications so there no need for specialty pharmacies or insurance worries.
+Our office even coordinates your medications so there is no need for specialty pharmacies or insurance worries.

 LMG Cancer and Infusion Center Services include:

-Our physicians meet with and manage the care of patients, from those just diagnosed to post treatment.
-We take the time to explain your diagnosis, the next steps in your treatment and to answer your questions.
+Our physicians meet with and manage the care of patients, from those just diagnosed to post-treatment.
+We take the time to explain your diagnosis, the next steps in your treatment, and to answer your questions.
 Our physicians have well-established relationships with regional academic centers to provide access to clinical trials and can refer patients to appropriate studies.

 Every cancer, like every patient, is different – and genetic testing can provide valuable information about gene mutations related to certain types of cancers.
 Understanding more about inherited gene mutations can help your doctor provide better cancer treatment specific to your genomic profile.
 Our testing services include screening and diagnostic testing and ongoing tests to monitors your condition in addition to genetic testing.